Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/02-test-client-js.md

 # TEST CLIENT SCRIPTS
 ---
-In this module we're going to start adding the JavaScript functions that will enable us to make client-side requests to our server.
+In this module, we're going to start adding the JavaScript functions that will enable us to make client-side requests to our server.

 <hr />

 ### Overview
-So far we've been using Postman to test all of our endpoints.
+So far, we've been using Postman to test all of our endpoints.
 Postman is great, but we want to see how to get the data and start showing it in the DOM.
 Again, we're just keeping the DOM stuff in a simple Bootstrap table for now, and we're going to be focused solely on getting data into the DOM.
 We can worry about prettying things up another day.

-### Server addition
+### Server Addition
 Just for reorientation, let's add something a little extra in our server:

 1. Go to your `testcontroller.js` file in the `controllers` folder.